Larry McMurtry, award-winning novelist who pierced myths of his native Texas, dies at 84

 Mr. McMurtry’s follow-up, “Leaving Cheyenne” (1963), chronicled a ranch-country love triangle that lasted more than two decades.
 “If Chaucer were a Texan writing today, and only 27 years old, this is how he would have written and this is how he would have felt,” Western author Marshall Sprague wrote in his New York Times review.

+Mr. McMurtry was teaching freshman English at Rice when he began writing “The Last Picture Show” (1966), a story of restless teenagers coming of age in the 1950s in dry, dusty Thalia — a fictionalized version of Archer City,

-Mr. McMurtry was teaching freshman English at Rice when he began writing “The Last Picture Show” (1966), a story of restless teenagers coming of age in the 1950s in dry, dusty Thalia — a fictionalized version of Archer City.
+Mr. McMurtry was teaching freshman English at Rice when he began writing “The Last Picture Show” (1966), a story of restless teenagers coming of age in the 1950s in dry, dusty Thalia — a fictionalized version of Archer City, the town about 120 miles northwest of Dallas where he grew up.

 The 1971 film, directed in exquisite black and white by Peter Bogdanovich, featured a masterful ensemble of actors including Timothy Bottoms as the sensitive protagonist, Jeff Bridges as a jock, Cybill Shepherd as the fickle town beauty, Ben Johnson as the weathered pool-hall manager and Cloris Leachman as the forlorn wife of a high school football coach.
 Johnson and Leachman won Oscars for their supporting roles, and the film received many other nominations, including best picture and best screenplay by Mr. McMurtry and Bogdanovich.